boltzmann-brain/hugo-homepage/content/resume.md

 2020 - present

 - Do research on fair and explainable machine learning, including internal user studies and [peer-reviewed work](/papers) on methodological issues.
-- Research and implement technical explainability solutions (SHAP, LIME, GAMs) for black-box machine learning models, customizing dashboards and visualizations to user needs.
+- Research and implement technical explainability solutions (SHAP, LIME, GAMs, gradient-based methods) for black-box machine learning models, customizing dashboards and visualizations to user needs.
 - Educate other Capital One data scientists on best practices for responsible AI through both written materials and talks.

 #### Senior Technical Writer, Capital One